Koboto-Boards/Boards-to-ArduinoIDE/README.md

 on the older ATmega328P.

-Here are some details about what Arduino features work when programming the A-Star 328PB in the Arduino IDE:
+Here are some details about what Arduino features work when programming the koboto boards in the Arduino IDE:

 - The `Serial` and `Serial1` objects both work, providing access to UART0 and UART1, respectively.